 Aquamarine takes its name from “aqua marina”, Latin for sea water: its distinctive hue immediately brings to mind the soft shimmer of the ocean.
 It possesses an exquisite luster and is almost entirely free of inclusions.
 Aquamarine is a hard gem whose distinctive color results from the presence of iron.
-The most remarkable aquamarines can be found in Brazil or Pakistan.
+The most remarkable aquamarines can be found mainly in Brazil.

 Van Cleef & Arpels chooses aquamarines coming from these special areas of the world.
 The Maison selects only gems of the purest composition and the most intense hue.
 To guarantee to its clients the most remarkable color, the aquamarine must be perfectly cut.